 European car sales figures from Jan-September 2014 illustrate an unexpected bright spot at FCA’s beleaguered Fiat division.
 It’s not much to write home about, but the former Torinese powerhouse is once again dominating the sub-compact car market.
 Between the top selling 500 and second placed Panda, Fiat have the mini-car sector sown up, with joint recorded sales of over 239,000 in the year to September.
 The 500 has performed well above expectations this year; especially so given the model’s age, with sales up 16% on 2013.
 The good news for Sergio continues with a small miracle occurring at Lancia.
 Continue reading “Fiat’s Nightmare Continues – Sales Are Up”

-Today we are asking “How bad is it exactly for Fiat, in real terms?”.
+Today we are asking “How bad is it exactly for Fiat, in real terms”?
 A vibrant company puts effort into engines if only to confuse punters and gain sales.
 But it can also offer a better match between the car and the complicated needs of the hundreds of millions of potential buyers.
-If you have a car with just one or two engines for it then it´s a safe bet there are 78 million people who simply won´t consider that vehicle.
-Think of the Bravo, for example.
-Continue reading “Theme: Engines – a survey of Fiat´s 2004 and 2014 ranges”
+If you have a car with just one or two engines for it then it’s a safe bet there are 78 million people who simply won’t Continue reading “Theme: Engines – A Survey of Fiat’s 2004 and 2014 ranges”

 I had the opportunity to drive a basic (plastic wheel covers), new shape Fiesta with the “old” (these things are relative these days, I find) 1.25 4 cylinder engine the other week.
 I’m not going to comment on the styling inside or out, because I’m not a big fan of either and it’s got nothing to do with the point here.
 Continue reading “Viva Fiesta”

 After “New Edge” came what exactly?
 And when?
 And why